-EVIDENCE OF MEETING THE STANDARD Foothill College maintains a sufficient number of classified staff with appropriate qualifications through a combination of governance, administrative procedures, and board policies.
-The Guiding Principles Subcommittee, approved by the Mission Informed Planning Council, is responsible for developing guidelines for staffing, space, and purchasing [III.A.9_01].
-The Resource Allocation Group (RAG) works collaboratively to ensure that these guidelines remain dynamic and adaptable over time [III.A.9_02].
+EVIDENCE OF MEETING THE STANDARD Foothill College maintains a sufficient number of classified staff with appropriate qualifications through a combination of governance, Administrative Procedures, and Board Policies.
+The Guiding Principles Subcommittee, approved by the Mission Informed Planning Council, is responsible for developing guidelines for staffing, space, and purchasing [III.A.9\01].
+The Resource Allocation Group (RAG) works collaboratively to ensure that these guidelines remain dynamic and adaptable over time [III.A.9\02].

-The College's process for staffing involves a manager submitting a request to the Vice President of their area.
-The Vice President forwards the request to the President's Cabinet for evaluation and approval, and the President makes the final decision [III.A.9_03].
-Once the position is approved, the hiring manager completes a requisition form for documentation and tracking by the District [III.A.9_04].
-Programs can also request additional staffing through the program review process [III.A.9_05].
+The College's process for staffing involves a manager submitting a request to the vice president of their area.
+The vice president forwards the request to the President's Cabinet for evaluation and approval, and the president makes the final decision [III.A.9\03].
+Once the position is approved, the hiring manager completes a requisition form for documentation and tracking by the District [III.A.9\04].
+Programs can also request additional staffing through the program review process [III.A.9\05].

-Foothill College emphasizes diversity, equity, and equal opportunity through Board Policies 4100 and 4130, which highlight the importance of a diverse community in fostering an inclusive learning environment and support the recruitment and hiring of diverse classified staff [III.A.9_06; III.A.9_07].
-The College also abides by the employment practices outlined in the Association of Classified Employees Contract and the California School Employees Association Contract, which emphasize the importance of orientation, professional development, and in-service training for employees to enhance job knowledge, efficiency, and overall work performance [III.A.9_08; III.A.9_09].
+Foothill College emphasizes diversity, equity, and equal opportunity through Board Policies 4100 and 4130, which highlight the importance of a diverse community in fostering an inclusive learning environment and support the recruitment and hiring of diverse classified staff [III.A.9\06; III.A.9\07].
+The College also abides by the employment practices outlined in the Association of Classified Employees (ACE) contract and the California School Employees Association (CSEA) contract, which emphasize the importance of orientation, professional development, and in-service training for employees to enhance job knowledge, efficiency, and overall work performance [III.A.9\08; III.A.9\09].